WHAT IS IT?

 In this 516km bike ride organized by Runtheworld and Agua de Coco across Madagascar, you can get to know their projects and experience a once in a lifetime adventure.

 You will travel through beautiful landscapes and you will get to know first-hand the projects that your efforts are supporting that change so many lives.
 Then you will meet those helped by them.

 Put your helmet on because for each kilometer, you will earn 2€ and you will make friends for life – this is an emotional and authentic challenge that you will never forget.

 Madagascar is a developing country where you can find the necessary infrastructure to have a trip with all the comforts that a western tourist expects.
 However, this is not only with the hotels or meals.
 The travel within this country is also very comfortable.
 For the experience to be as beautiful for our travelers as it is for Agua de Coco, it is important to come with a positive and open mindset in order to be able to adapt to unforeseen situations or changes.
 We would also like to emphasize that the main intention in offering this trip is to raise funds for and promote the precious work of the NGO on the island.

 HOW WILL THE EXPERIENCE BE?

 This is Roul’ mon Coco 2018.
 Get on your bike, overcome your fears, and help improve the conditions of the lives of 30,000 people each year in Africa and Asia.
 Discover Madagascar on your own, with friends, or your colleagues to be part of a unique, human, sporting adventure.

 WHAT IS A SOLIDARITY PROJECT?

 29th July – 15th August 2019 and 16th September – 3rd October 2019

-Departure from Europe on an 11 hour flight (approximately), arrival at the capital of Madagascar: Antananarivo.
-The hotel service/chauffeur will transport us from the airport to the hotel.
-First night in the hotel in Antananarivo.
+Departure from Europe and after approximately 11h of flight, we will arrive to the capital of Madagascar: Antananarivo.
+Our driver service will transport us from the airport to the hotel.
+Our first night will be in a hotel in Antananarivo.

 From Antananarivo to Fianarantsoa.

-Breakfast is in the hotel and we will arrive at the Farm school for lunch time.
+We will have breakfast at the hotel and arrive at the school at lunch time.